samlist21/Dewey/README.md

 Too many to list - Volunteers to document?

 ## New Discussions - only on github

+## Dewey Day August 7, 2017 Ken Samuelson
+- Wired encoder sensor to Arduino pin 8 and 9.
+- Setup new encoder.h function(s) for encoder operation.
+- Edited drive to reset encoder to 0 everytime F is hit.
+- Tested and found right encoder worked fine.
+Left had program bug I was not able to fix at library.
+Untested, updated code  has been uploaded to this version.
+Needed Left count increment.
+- Added an encoderDiff() to track the difference between the encoder counts.
+- Received 1N4001 diode from Joefor LED string.
+Installed in 5V path.
+- Received 1000uf Cap (can) for power leads of the LED string.
+Did not install.
+They are really big.

+## Dewey Day August 2, 2017 Ken Samuelson
+- Improved 90 degree operation by speeding up reading.
+Still some funny operation turning one way (left, I think)
+- Think Sonar sensor is causing strange forward motion jitters.
+Need to Debug.
+- Put in path variables for images, sounds, and GLCD so they can be changed easily.
+- Installed resistor in line with LED string signal Data path.
+- Found and fixed rougue carriage returns from change in speed.
+Was sending binary speed not speed character.
+Might want to fix to see speed value as a string.

 ## Dewey Day July 29, 2017 Ken Samuelson
 - added functions for 90 degree right (M) and left (N) turn